kizyalleski/how-to-learn/README.md

 # How to learn
-Web page with simple animation and youtube video iframes
+Simple web page is written in html5 and css using animation, iframes, YouTube API etc.